 \section{Conclusion}

 In this article, we studied Hidden Valley sectors whose spectra of light particles consist of both stable and unstable dark mesons.
 It was shown that these sectors can reproduce the correct dark matter relic abundance, while easily avoiding the bounds from direct and indirect detection.
 In most of the valid parameter space, the mechanism that determines the dark matter relic abundance is the annihilation of two stable dark pions to two unstable ones that decay quickly.
 This mechanism is responsible for a large region of parameter space where the dark matter relic abundance is essentially independent of the couplings between the dark pions and the Standard Model, which results in much of the parameter space being allowed by experimental constraints.
 Such Hidden Valley sectors can conversely lead to very exotic signatures at colliders, such as displaced vertices, emerging jets and semivisible jets.
 We also showed that much of the parameter space would be probeable by increasing the limits of indirect detection on dark matter annihilation cross section by roughly an order of magnitude.
 Finally, the confining sector may contain dark baryons in the presence of an asymmetry and therefore the dark pions could be only a fraction of the total dark matter relic abundance.
 As a consequence, we showed how the bounds from direct and indirect dark matter detection experiments are modified with this assumption.

 \acknowledgments This work was supported by Fundação de Amparo à Pesquisa (FAPESP), under contracts 16/17040-3, 16/17041-0 and 15/25884-4, and Conselho Nacional de Ci\^{e}ncia e Tecnologia (CNPq).
-The work of HB was also supported by the Azrieli Foundation for the award of an Azrieli Fellowship.
+HB is grateful to the Azrieli Foundation for the award of an Azrieli Fellowship.